JULIOCANCHALA/hugeinc/README.md

 ## Testing

-In order to execute the E2E Test you need to install and run <a href="https://www.npmjs.com/package/selenium-standalone">selenium-standalone</a>, please execute this commands before:
+In order to execute the E2E Test you need to install and run <a href="https://www.npmjs.com/package/selenium-standalone">selenium-standalone</a>, execute this commands as root to get it:

 ```
-npm install selenium-standalone@latest -g
+$ npm install selenium-standalone@latest -g
-selenium-standalone install
+$ selenium-standalone install
-selenium-standalone start
+$ selenium-standalone start
 ```

 You are ready to test by executing: